vaish725/CognitiveRadar/README.md

-# Idea Weaver
+# CognitiveRadar

 A modern, AI-powered knowledge graph and visualization platform built with React, TypeScript, and Vite.

 ## Overview

-Idea Weaver is an intelligent web application that helps users organize, visualize, and explore complex ideas and concepts through an interactive knowledge graph.
+CognitiveRadar is an intelligent web application that helps users organize, visualize, and explore complex ideas and concepts through an interactive knowledge graph.
 It leverages AI to extract relationships, identify patterns, and provide insights from various data sources.

 ## Features